Olim2508/build-ease/README.md

-# build-ease - deploy-ready django template on docker
+# build-ease - deploy-ready django project on docker

 ### How to use: